tamtwill/Predicting_Employee_Attrition/README.md

   * Explanatory_Models.ipynb - TBD once I have the models built
 4) Report_WrapUp - TBD.
 I plan to write-up the results of this analysis, just as I'd have to do if this were an actual task at work.

-#### Note to self: add clustering, I think that would be interesting to explore for this dataset
+#### Next Steps: add clustering and do a segmentation analysis for the employees